sabrinamaral/DevInHouse_Projeto3/README.md

 ## Installation

 For a first usage, you must install the package.json.
-Then, use the comand npm start to run the server.
+Then, use the command npm start to run the server.
 The port is 3333.

 ```bash